fabrigeas/CCEAP/documentation.md

 	- what is already out there
 	- the goal is not to reinvent the wheel, instead
 	- show other scientific publications

+	Cryptography- the practice and study of techniques for secure communications in the presence of adversaries (third parties) is a relatively broad topic and Covert channel being one of its subtopics, is still a relatively is a relative complex topic in computer science, as compared to other topics like cryptography In the demain of coevert cin genaral

 ## Design and Implementation

 	- Design decisions